Dino Halilović

-Dino Halilović (born 8 February 1998) is a Croatian footballer who plays as a midfielder for Slovenian club Tabor Sežana.
+Dino Halilović (born 8 February 1998) is a Croatian footballer who plays as a midfielder for Saudi club Al-Tai.

 Club career

 Born in Zagreb, Halilović started his youth career with the academy of Dinamo Zagreb at the age of 12.
-Although in March 2014, reports emerged of him joining FC Barcelona B, however he was not selected after a month long trial as the club found him to be physically weak.
-In early 2016, he joined the academy of Italian club Udinese Calcio.
+Although in March 2014, reports emerged of him joining FC Barcelona B, In early 2016, he joined the academy of Italian club Udinese Calcio.
 In spite of him linked with Spanish club UD Las Palmas and German club Hamburger SV, he moved to Croatian club Istra 1961 on a two-year contract on 28 June 2017.

 On 19 June 2018, Halilović moved to fellow league club Lokomotiva.
 On 25 January 2019, Halilović was loaned out to NK Rudeš for the rest of the season.

 On 16 August 2021, Halilović joined Danish 1st Division club Esbjerg fB on a deal until June 2023.
 However, on 10 January 2022 Esbjerg confirmed, that they had terminated the contract of Halilović by mutual agreement.

 On 12 January 2022, Halilović signed with FC Den Bosch in the Netherlands until the summer of 2023.

+On 10 September 2025, Halilović joined Saudi FDL club Al-Tai.